simvisa logo

 Contact us

-The helpful immigration attorneys at SimVisa provide comprehensive assistance with various aspects of employment immigration law, including:
+The helpful immigration attorneys at SimVisa provide comprehensive assistance with all aspects of employment-based immigration:

 • Visa Selection: Our team will help you identify the most suitable visa category based on your qualifications, job offer, and long-term goals.

-• Application Preparation: We’ll guide you through the entire application process, ensuring that all forms are completed accurately and submitted on time.
+• Application Preparation: We’ll guide you through the entire application process, confirming that forms are completed accurately and submitted on time.

 • Essential Documentation: We’ll assist you in gathering and organizing the required documentation, such as educational credentials, work experience, and job offer letters.